I have so many people ask me about my hair and healthy hair growth tricks.

 Herbs have been used in ancient Chinese medicine for thousands of years, yet in our society, we are so accustomed to grabbing a pill bottle and we think that’s the cure-all to everything.

 Let us listen and take some advice from our ancient beauty mentors.

-The list of healing herbs is countless, but I’ve compiled a few favorites that stand out to me as showstoppers in the ancient world of beauty.
+The list of healing herbs are countless.
+However, I’ve compiled a few favorites that stand out to me as showstoppers in the ancient world of beauty.

 I’ve compiled a few of my go-to herbs for this popular topic!

 Amla is one of my favorite super foods of all time.
 I first learned about Amla powder from one of my favorite plant-based mentor’s Michael Greger, MD, from Nutrition Facts.
-It is my favorite superfood powder to add to my smoothies, and its great for immune support AND fabulous hair.
+It is my favorite superfood powder to add to my smoothies.
+It is also great for immune support AND fabulous hair.